 Most continents in the world consist mainly of granite (a light coloured quartz and feldspar rich rock that crystallised out from molten magma (igneous rock).
 The continents are separated by black dense crystalline rock (a bit like dolerite used for road building) that underlies ocean floors.

-I suspect that the granite here formed up to two thousand million years ago (your ancestral line may have been bacteria then) when two geological plates were colliding.
+That the granite here formed over two thousand 6 hundred million years ago (your ancestral line may have been bacteria then) when two geological plates were colliding.
 As one slowly slid underneath the other it was forced into deep molten rock of the mantle and gradually melted.

 Being lighter, large domes of molten granite gradually forced their way upwards.
 They moved upwards through solid rock by “cauldron subsidence”.
 Intense heat from dome magma causes rock above to fracture and fall into the magma, creating a chamber that the magma moves into.
 Fractured rock from top and sides is often incorporated into the dome as partially melted xenoliths.